Our Policy Priorities

 & Economic Equity

-A proposed bond to invest in child care infrastructure.
+Investing in and strengthening child care infrastructure.

 -